isotopp/isotopp.github.io/content/posts/2021-07-13-mysql-a-job-queue-in-python.md

 ```

 We are using some arbitrary SQL condition to find records.
-In our example, we are using `WHERE d LIKE 'a%' AND status = 'unclaimed'`, for variable intitial letters and for variable status values.
+In our example, we are using `WHERE d LIKE 'a%' AND status = 'unclaimed'`, for variable initial letters and for variable status values.
 We are only interested into the primary keys, so we return only these, in a `list`.

 #### Consuming jobs